singhpri30/Workout-Tracker/README.md

 * Select type of exercise from the dropdown.
 * Enter exercise details
 * Click on *Add Exercise*, to add the exercise.
-* Click on *Fitness Tracker* link on navigation bar to view last workout details.
+* Click on *Fitness Tracker* link on the navigation bar to view last workout details.
 * Click on *Continue Workout* button to log multiple exercises in a workout on a given day.
 * Select type of exercise from the dropdown.
 * Enter exercise details.
-* Click on *Complete* button, the user will be redirected to home page.
+* Click on *Complete* button, the user will be redirected to the home page.
-* The use can view last workout details.
+* The user can view the last workout details.
-* Click on *Dashboard* link on navigation bar to see graphical representation of the exercise data.
+* Click on *Dashboard* link on the navigation bar to view the graphical representation of the exercise data.

 ## Technologies